jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 For example, the query above might find its city/country data through data made available by #link("https://www.wikidata.org/wiki/")[wikidata].
 A federated query allows us to dereference different sources.
 This could be used as an attack vector if a bad actor creates a collection that contains everything and then uses the
-@sparql query to pass through sensitive information to its own endpoint.
+@sparql query to pass through sensitive information to its own endpoint @bib:taelman-security.
 We therefore suggest that a pod lists trusted sources in some top-level resource.
 This would mean that query federation happens top level.
+R. Taelman describes mny more possible security issues in his paper @bib:taelman-security.

 === Save Condition <sec:save-condition>
 The save condition is used by a resource description (@sec:resource-description) when it matches.